madisonbrown/yule/README.md

 A container may also specify the spacing between its children, easily allowing them to be spaced evenly apart.

 If multiple children within a stacking container are set to fill, they will split the available space evenly.

+Stacked elements may be aligned aligned as a group within their parent using the parent's 'stackAlign' attribute.

 The 'element' attribute is used to arrange the HTML content within the XML structure.
 If it is set to the id of any object in the body of the HTML file, that HTML object will be linked to the container.
 If the linked HTML object contains other HTML objects, then the positioning of that inner content within the container can be specified using the 'contentAlign' attribute, which works in the same way as the 'align' attribute.